-One of the biggest lies foisted on the church starting in the early 20th century is the idea of a "antichrist world leader" who would persecute the saints not taken in the so-called "Pre-tribulation Rapture."
+One of the biggest lies foisted on the church starting in the early 20th century is the mass proliferation of the concept of a "antichrist world leader" who would persecute the saints not taken in the so-called "Pre-tribulation Rapture."
 As we have suggested in other places on this website, these ideas were fed to the conservative Christian church organizations by the United State Central Intelligence Agency (CIA) under its Operation Mockingbird unbrella.
 They sold these ideas to Christians by giving theological schools grant money to produce a conglomeration of books, tapes, movies, and other media.

 One of the focal points of this teaching was the advent of a world leader they liked to call "the antichrist."
 Christian writers like Hal Lindsey, Tim LaHaye, and Jerry Jenkins equivocate the antichrist teachings of I John and II John with the "beast" teaching of Revelation 13:1-8.
 They see this beast as some kind of world leader who will rise to prominence at the beginning of what they call "The Great Tribulation," wrongly interpreting Matthew 24:21: